XcooBee/xcoobee-php-sdk/README.md

 options:

 ```
-bees          => array of bee system names, e.g. "xcoobee_digital_signature_detection"
+bees          => array of bee system names (e.g. "xcoobee_digital_signature_detection") and their parameters
-parameters    => optional: the parameters object.
+parameters    => optional: the parameters array.
 For each bee by bee name.
-subscriptions => optional: the subscriptions object.
-Specifies the subscriptions.'
+subscriptions => optional: the subscriptions array.
+Specifies the subscriptions.
-config        => optional: the config object
+config        => optional: the config array.
 ```

-### `a` Parameters Object
+### `a` Parameters

 Parameters can be bee specific or apply to the overall job.